gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 #### Lane Line Pixel Detection Error
-One of the most prominent problems I noticed in the challenging videos is that the incorrect recognition of lane line pixels.
+One of the most prominent problems I noticed in the challenging videos is an incorrect recognition of lane line pixels.
 For example, in `challenge_video.mp4`, the road divider exists on the far left of the left lane lines.
-However, the pipeline often confused the shadow boundaries of the divider as lane lines.
+However, the pipeline often got confused the shadow boundaries of the divider as lane line pixels.

 Similarly, certain road pavement irregularity also contributed the the detection error.
 Some parts of `challenge_video.mp4` has lane pavement shade differences.
-Especially when this boundary runs in parallel direction with lane lines in their proximity, the pipeline occasionally confuses the boundaries as lane lines.
+Especially when this boundary runs in parallel direction to the lane lines, the pipeline occasionally mistakes the boundaries as lane line pixels.

 This is a limitation of the gradient based lane line pixel identification in step 2.
 More studies on the characteristics of lane lines and other common